 Tanzania President Jakaya Kikwete claimed the honour last week of being the first African head of state to visit the Obama White House.
-Kikwete visited Washington on 22 May where he heard President Obama say the US had a “close bilateral relationship” with Tanzania.
-He and President Kikwete then sat down to discuss development policy in the fields of health, education, and agriculture and the pair also went through some of the more intractable problems elsewhere in Africa.
+Kikwete visited Washington on 22 May where President Obama said the US had a “close bilateral relationship” with Tanzania.
+He and President Kikwete discussed development policy in health, education, and agriculture and also went through some of the more intractable problems in Africa.

 The United Republic of Tanzania was founded in 1964 as the peaceful merger of two British colonies: Tanganyika and the island of Zanzibar.
-It went through an inevitable “necessary” stage of one party rule under Julius Nyerere before finally returning to multi-party democracy in 1992.
+It went through an inevitable stage of one party rule under Julius Nyerere before returning to multi-party democracy in 1992.
 Tanzania is one of the few African countries where the official language is not inherited from the colonial power.
-There is no de jure language, but Swahili is the language of the people and the parliament with only the courts to hold out speaking English.
-The country’s biggest problem is the scourge of corruption which still infects the body politic.
+There is no de jure language, but Swahili is the language of the people and the parliament with only the courts speaking English.
+The country’s biggest problem is the scourge of corruption infecting the body politic.

 Jakaya Kikwete was elected Prime Minister with a mandate to end that corruption.
-He is a former army officer and an experienced politician and officer who was first elected to parliament in 1988.
+He is a former army officer and an experienced politician elected to parliament in 1988.
 He was elevated to the ministry in 1990 and over the next 15 years served a long apprenticeship managing water, finance and foreign affairs.
 He was finally elevated to the top job when he won the 2005 election with a landslide majority taking over 80 percent of the vote.